 - Must be of good moral character (at discretion of the Troy Fair Board).

 - Have some agriculture knowledge and a strong interest in promoting the Troy Fair.

 - Prepare a 300 word or less essay, entitled, “What the Troy Fair means to my community”

 - Not be a former Troy Fair Queen nor State Fair Queen contestant.

 - Not be a current title/pageant winner for any other commodity.

 - Must meet all time commitments, Queen obligations, and dress code established by the Troy Fair Board and the PA State Fair Queen program.

-All girls interested in being a contestant for the 2018 Troy Fair Queen Pageant, must attend an informal meeting at the Troy Fair office at Alparon Park, Junction of Route 6 & 14, Troy, PA , June 18, 2018 at 6:30 PM.
-If you cannot make this meeting, please contact Kristen Page!
-Should you need further information, contact Kristen Page 570-786-7737 or email firstname.lastname@example.org
+All girls interested in being a contestant for the 2019 Troy Fair Queen Pageant, must attend a meeting at the Troy Fair office at Alparon Park, Junction of Route 6 & 14, Troy, PA on June 19th at 6:30pm.
+If you cannot make this meeting, please contact Samantha Lantz!
+Should you need further information, email firstname.lastname@example.org